Emotional Support Animals in University Housing

 NOTE: Emotional support animals are not considered for approval until both pieces of information (found at links above) are submitted.

-Once proper documentation (as defined above) is reviewed, students and Housing and Residence Life (HRL) receive an email from the Access Center within one week regarding the status of the request.
+Once proper documentation (as defined above) is reviewed, students and Housing and Residence Life (HRL) receive an email from the Access Center within 7-10 days regarding the status of the request.
 If the student receives a recommendation for approval by the Access Center, HRL reviews the description of the animal and decides if the animal is appropriate for residential living.
-Once students receive official approval by HRL (via email), it then becomes the student’s responsibility to meet with their Residence Life RED/Housing Apartment Coordinator as soon as possible to review a list of regulations governing animals on campus and to receive an official ID card.
-The student is responsible for understanding and following all regulations, and shall sign the document with their Residence Life RED/Housing Apartment Coordinator.
-Only when this step is completed will the animal be officially approved to live in WSU residences.

 IMPORTANT NOTE: Students are not to bring their animals to campus until they have received approval.
 To do so is in direct violation of Residence Life and Housing policies.
 Students may be required to remove unapproved animals from university housing and fines may be incurred.